 Remember, it’s all about relationships in this town.
 Don’t be afraid to develop them, nurture them, and benefit from them!

 Wanna be sure your tools *and* your mindset are in peak form so your referral makes a real difference?
-Start your 11-day FREE training today!
+Let us get you in gear with some FREE training right now!

 Originally published by Actors Access at http://more.showfax.com/columns/avoice/archives/000032.html.
 Please support the many wonderful resources provided by the Breakdown Services family.
 This posting is the author’s personal archive.